What is Li-Fi?

 Pros of Li-Fi

-The speed of data provide by these LEDs is far more than the WiFi speed.
-Researcher at Oxford University achieved a speed of 224 Gbps which is really, a lot.
-You can download a HD movie just in few seconds.
+The speed of data provided by these LEDs is far more than the WiFi speed.
+The researcher at Oxford University achieved a speed of 224 Gbps which is real, a lot.
+You can download an HD movie just in few seconds.